haberdashPI/Weber.jl/README.md

 ```

 This section of the program is the where all trials of the experiment are
-actually created.
+created.
 It adds several breaks, which can be used to give the subject
 useful information or let them rest.
 Then it adds 5 practice trials, and a total
 of 60 actual trials.
 Weber will automatically record the trial number for
 each trial (added using `addtrial`) on each line of the resulting data